 Miles City is home to the Yellowstone River Parkway, a scenic drive that follows the Yellowstone River from Miles City to Livingston.

-The Yellowstone River Parkway is a beautiful drive that offers views of the river, rolling hills, and badlands.
+The Yellowstone Parkway is a beautiful drive that offers views of the river, rolling hills, and badlands.
 The parkway is also home to several parks, picnic areas, and fishing access points.

 8. Go camping on the Charles M. Russell National Wildlife Refuge

-Miles City is also home to the Charles M. Russell National Wildlife Refuge, a beautiful and secluded area that offers camping and fishing opportunities.
+The town is also home to the Charles M. Russell National Wildlife Refuge, a beautiful and secluded area that offers camping and fishing opportunities.

 The Charles M. Russell National Wildlife Refuge is an excellent place to camp and fish for trout, bass, and catfish.
 The refuge also offers several hiking trails and birding opportunities.